ShrRa/interpython_hpc/_episodes/12-code-examples.md

 print("Time taken on GPU:", gpu_time, "seconds")
 ```

+> ## Note:
-> **Note**: This code also requires GPU access and Slurm job submission to be executed properly.
+> This code also requires GPU access and Slurm job submission to be executed properly.
 You will revisit this exercise after completing [Section 2: HPC Bura - Resource Optimization ](https://meet-vyas-dev.github.io/interpython_hpc/24-resource-optimization/index.html), which introduces how to configure resources and submit jobs.
+{: .prereq}

 > ## Exercise:
 > Write a Numba or CuPy version of vector addition and compare speed with NumPy.